maxsommer/lametric-time-toggl/README.md

 Small node backend to handle LaMetric Time triggered requests to toggl.com

+*Important note:* This app is no longer hosted and available on LaMetric.
+If you want to use it you need to host it yourself unfortunately.

 ## Getting started

 1. Go to ['Profile Settings' on toggl.com](https://toggl.com/app/profile)